-How profitable a bank is affects its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-Losses, on the other hand, reduce a bank's ability to do those things.
+How profitable a bank is has an effect on its safety and soundness.
+A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank better able to withstand economic shocks.
+However, banks that are losing money are less able to do those things.

-Return on equity, calculated by dividing net income (profit, basically) by the total amount of equity, is one important way to measure a bank's earnings.
-The most recent annualized quarterly return on equity for 1st Constitution Bank was 6.60 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for 1st Constitution Bank was 5.86 percent, below the national average of 8.10 percent.

-The bank earned net income of $4.0 million on total equity of $124.3 million for the twelve months ended June 30, 2017.
-The bank reported an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank earned net income of $7.3 million on total equity of $126.8 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.69 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.